SpaceshipxDev/litecrystal/README.md

 The production build adds `?restricted=1` to the web URL so the web interface automatically hides the Business switcher and Holistic view.

+### Why it mattered

+Initially the `make:restricted` script set the `RESTRICTED` environment variable only while running the build.
+Because the packaged application started without that variable present, `process.env.RESTRICTED` evaluated to `undefined`, so the restricted mode was never enabled.
+Webpack now copies the value of `RESTRICTED` into the bundled code at build time, ensuring the production package always loads with the proper query parameter.

 The packaged apps can be found in `blackpaint/out` after running the commands.